Brett Chisum / flickr

 ShoppingEven veteran shopaholics agree—Dallas's bevy of high-end retailers and local boutiques intensifies such fashionista pastimes as shoe hoarding and bargain bin diving.
 And, if choice must-haves ripped from the pages of Elle don't have you reaching for your wallet, the city's uptown art galleries and folksy antique spots surely will.
 For “Big D” exclusives, stray off the beaten path and follow the natives—department store divas and dapper dudes in designer denim—to Dallas's most splurge-worthy showrooms.

+From downtown, take the free M-Line Trolley to the West Village in Uptown to visit trendy stores and eateries.
 In Uptown, you'll rub elbows with decked-out mannequins and carefree natives pursuing the life of Riley.
 Drive along McKinney Avenue, this historic neighborhood's main thoroughfare, or hop on the McKinney Avenue Trolley to reach the trendy restaurants, hip art galleries and specialty boutiques that keep Uptown in vogue.
 Contemporary condos and lofts accommodate an abundance of young urbanites, as does West Village, a vibrant mix of national and local retailers and dining establishments at McKinney and Lemmon avenues.

 The nearby Park Cities enclave, which comprises Dallas County municipalities Highland Park and University Park, boasts some of the highest per capita incomes in the state of Texas.
 As a result, this milieu is rife with posh salesrooms loaded with the same designer threads worshipped by East and West Coast elite.
 Among Park Cities' many shopping destinations, Highland Park Village at Preston Road and Mockingbird Lane is one of the most cherished, having served residents of picture-perfect vicinity mansions since 1931.
 The open-air, Mediterranean-style retail hub lures discerning buyers with tailor-made, hand-sewn garments; prestigious labels like Chanel, Escada and Hermès; and exquisite decorative baubles.